lucarv/connfac-lab/LAB 2.1/README.md

 3. Let's choose a relevant, input.
 Choose from the dropdown.
 4. Let's add more inputs.
 5. Choose from the dropdown
 6. Observe the Time Series graphs and heat maps.
-Try writing a simple few queries.